Fatigue detection software: Fatigue detection and monitoring technologies

 There were significant advancements in fatigue monitoring technology the past decade.
-These innovative technology solutions are now commercially available and offer real safety benefits to drivers, operators and other shift workers across all industries.
+These solutions are now commercially available and offer real safety benefits to drivers, operators and other shift workers across a range of industries.

 Software developers, engineers and scientists develop fatigue detection software using various physiological cues to determine the state of fatigue or drowsiness.
 The measurement of brain activity (electroencephalogram) is widely accepted as the standard in fatigue monitoring.
 Other technology used to determine fatigue related impairment include behavioural symptom measurements such as; eye behaviour, gaze direction, micro-corrections in steering and throttle use as well as heart rate variability.

 Electroencephalography (EEG) technology

 Fatigue detection software analyse behaviour and warning signs to determine the onset of fatigue.
 The technology has the potential to be a highly accurate tool for detecting the early stages of fatigue in drivers and minimise the likelihood of incidents.
 The technology allows operators in real time to visually identify their levels of alertness.
 Operators can proactively assess different approaches to maintain alertness and manage their fatigue levels.

 Electroencephalography (EEG) is a technique that reports the electrical brain activity non-invasively.
 It was discovered by Hans Berger in 1924 and evolved over more than 90 years to the advanced technology of today.
 A dramatic reduction in size, weight and cost of EEG instrumentation and the potential to communicate wirelessly with other digital systems paved the way to extend the technology to previously unsuspected fields, such as entertainment, bio-feedback and support for learning and memory training.
 Experimentation and product development around this technology include fatigue detection applications.

 New EEG fatigue detection software measures an individual's ability to resist sleep.
 Micro-sleep only occurs when an individual fails to resist sleep, it does not occur when an individual chooses to rest.
 Operators of heavy mobile equipment are accustomed to resist sleep; it comes natural and is almost a subconscious behaviour.
 However, when an individual's ability to resist sleep diminishes, there is a risk of a micro-sleep.
 The ability to resist sleep is therefore the most relevant safety measure for equipment operators.
 The underlying measurement behind the technology is brain activity.
 Electroencephalogram has been the gold standard in sleep and fatigue science.
 Being a more direct physiological measure, it provides improved accuracy by avoiding erroneous measurements related to the external environment.